-Attendance.
-You must attend class to succeed in this course.
+Attendance: You must attend class to succeed in this course.
 You may miss three periods without penalty.
 After three absences, each subsequent absence will result in a letter-grade deduction from your final grade.
 Six absences will result in failure of the course.
 If you arrive after the beginning of class, you will be counted tardy.
 Latecomers receive partial absences and must see me after class so I know you attended.
 You are responsible for keeping track of your absences.

-Absences related to university-sponsored events must be discussed with the instructor prior to the date that will be missed.
+Absences related to university-excused events (religious holidays, athletic competition, professional conferences, etc.) must be discussed with the instructor prior to the date that will be missed.
 When you are absent, it is your responsibility to find out what you've missed and come to the next class prepared; contact a classmate to find out what work you've missed.
-If you are absent it is still your responsibility to make yourself aware of all due dates.
-You are still responsible for turning assignments in on time.
-Requirements for class attendance and make-up exams, assignments, and other work in this class are consistent with university policies that can be found at:
+If you are absent, you are still responsible for turning assignments in on time.
+Requirements for class attendance and make-up exams, assignments, and other work in this class are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

-https://catalog.ufl.edu/ugrad/current/reaulations/info/attendance.aspx.